 Effective 1 January 2005, the Group prepares its consolidated financial statements in accordance with IFRS as adopted by the EU.
-At 31 December 2022 there is no difference in the policies applied by the Group between IFRS and IFRS that have been adopted by the EU.
+At 31 December 2023 there is no difference in the policies applied by the Group between IFRS and IFRS that have been adopted by the EU, except if mentioned otherwise.
+The Group adopted Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2) from 1 January 2023 (see Note 4 for more details).